 The Leg Lifter – Bariatric/Oedema is made with a soft, wipeable, medical grade material with special foam padding.
 There is a central raised padded section that protects the legs from touching when lifting or lowering.
-The Carers can lift the patient’s legs by hand or use a hoist.
+The Carers can lift the Patient’s legs by hand or use a hoist.

-Place the Leg Lifter behind the patient’s ankles and lower calves, with the central section between the legs.
+Place the Leg Lifter behind the Patient’s ankles and lower calves, with the central section between the legs.
 If lifting by hand hold the lowest loops, one in each hand, so the legs are not squashed together when lifting.
 Start to lift by taking the feet away from the side of the bed a little, so the Leg Lifter does not simply ride up under the knees.
 Then lift the legs high enough to clear the mattress and walk around to the end of the bed and gently place the legs on the bed.
-If a folded Slide Sheet is placed at the foot end of the bed, it may be possible to slide the feet to the middle of the bed, to reduce the amount of lifting.
+If a folded Bed Slide Sheet is placed at the foot end of the bed, it may be possible to slide the feet to the middle of the bed, to reduce the amount of lifting.
 Always have at least two people lifting heavy legs.
-The Carers should hold one side each of the lifter so the patient’s legs are not being squashed together.
+The Carers should hold one side each of the lifter so the Patient’s legs are not being squashed together.